SteveLasker/azure-docs/articles/container-registry/container-registry-consuming-public-content.md

   --use-identity [system]
 ```

-Grant access to read values from the KeyVault
+Grant access to ACR for reading values from KeyVault

 ```azurecli
 az keyvault set-policy \